The Big Island

 Pololu valley

-Located to the east of Waipio Valley, Pololu Valley offers a breathtaking view of the Big Island's raw beauty.
-A short and easy trail (compared to Waipio) leads down to the beach where you'll find rope swings and large vegetation covered sand dunes.
+Located to the east of Waipio Valley, Pololu Valley offers a breathtaking views.
+A short and easy trail (compared to Waipio) leads down to the beach where you'll find large vegetation covered sand dunes.
 You can also camp down by the beach, so if you're looking for an overnight adventure, this is it!

 Shop Local